cjtrowbridge/Sustainability-AI/README.md

 # Sustainability-AI

-An artificial intelligence model designed to forecast future growth, resiliency, and sustainability using measures of sustainability.
+This is a team project for the graduate program in ethical artificial intelligence at San Francisco State University.
+We will be building an artificial intelligence system designed to forecast future growth, resiliency, and sustainability using measures of sustainability.